Model projective twists and generalised lantern relations: Lefschetz fibration on

 \begin{lemma} Let $(d_1, d_2, d_3 ,d_4) \subset M$ be simple closed curves with $d_i \cap V_j=\emptyset$ ($i=1,2,3,4$ and $j=0,1,2$), such that each $d_i$ encircles a distinct boundary component of the fibre.
-The global monodromy $\phi \in \Symp_{ct}(T^*\RPtwo)$ of $\pi$ satisfies In particular, $\phi$ commutes with each individual twist, and preserves each vanishing cycle. \end{lemma} \proof The expression \eqref{lantern} is \emph{the} lantern relation (see for example \cite[Proposition 5.1]{primer}), a special instance of the generalised lantern relations of Section \ref{lffrompencil}, according to which the global monodromy is isotopic to the fibred twist in the circle bundle of the normal bundle to $B\subset \CPone$.
-In this low-dimensional case, $SN_{B/\CPone}$ is the union of the four boundary circles.
-The isotopy \eqref{lantern} also implies that any cyclic permutation of $\tau_{V_0} \tau_{V_1} \tau_{V_2}$ defines the same element of the mapping class group. \endproof
+The global monodromy $\phi \in \Symp_{ct}(T^*\RPtwo)$ of $\pi$ satisfies In particular, $\phi$ commutes with each individual twist, and preserves each vanishing cycle. \end{lemma} \proof The expression \eqref{lantern} is \emph{the} lantern relation (see for example \cite[Proposition 5.1]{bmprimer}), a special instance of the generalised lantern relation of Lemma \ref{lantern1}, according to which the global monodromy is isotopic to the fibred twist in the circle bundle of the normal bundle to the base locus $B\subset \CPone$.
+In this low-dimensional case, the unit normal bundle is simply the union of the four boundary circles. \begin{rmk} The isotopy \eqref{lantern} also implies that any cyclic permutation of $\tau_{V_0} \tau_{V_1} \tau_{V_2}$ defines the same element of the mapping class group. \end{rmk}